Can You Use Miralax Twice A Day? | Safe Dosage Facts

 • You may experience increased side effects like cramping;

-• Your chances of dehydration rise sharply if diarrhea occurs;
+• Your chances of dehydration rise if loose or watery stools become frequent;

 Avoiding Other Laxative Combinations Without Advice

-Combining Miralax with stimulant laxatives (like senna or bisacodyl) or other osmotic agents without professional guidance risks excessive bowel stimulation leading to severe diarrhea or electrolyte abnormalities.
+Combining Miralax with stimulant laxatives (like senna or bisacodyl) or other osmotic agents without professional guidance risks excessive bowel activity, diarrhea, or fluid and electrolyte problems.

 If your constipation persists despite treatment: